markmoxon/elite-source-code-bbc-micro-cassette/README.md

 Second, the tape version is the one I fell in love with back in 1984, and in which I reached the heady rank of Elite for the first time.
 (I eventually upgraded to a disc drive, traded in my tape for the disc version, and achieved Elite all over again, but for me the tape version is the original Elite.)

 Third, the tape version is the most impressive from a programming perspective.
 Sure, the disc version has loads more ships, a couple of missions, mining and military lasers and a proper docking computer, but the tape version takes the core of the game and squeezes it into a 32K BBC Micro, leaving very little free space.

-The disc version effectively loads a new program every time you launch or dock, but the tape version is 100% self-contained, and from a technical viewpoint, that's just incredible.
+The disc version effectively loads a brand new program every time you launch or dock, but the tape version is 100% self-contained, and from a technical viewpoint, that's just incredible.
 How can such a sophisticated game squeeze into 32K?
-Well, it's by being incredibly clever and incredibly efficient, and that's why the tape version is the most interesting one to pick apart.
+By being incredibly clever and incredibly efficient, and that's why the tape version is the most interesting one to pick apart.

 After all, the best things come in small packages...